eslint/rfcs/designs/2022-unused-disable-directive-flexible-config/README.md

 How the new "explicit severity" design works:

-- The config and CLI options are both changed to also accept standard severity level string values: `off`, `warn`, `error` (or a the corresponding number for each level)
+- The config and CLI options are both changed to also accept standard severity level string values: `off`, `warn`, `error` (or the corresponding number for each level)
 - If both options are present, the CLI option takes precedence over (overrides) the config option
 - If only one of the options is present, the value of the present option is used
 - If neither option is present, the default value (`warn`) is used